ALTER SYSTEM

 shutdown_dispatcher_clause

-clause is relevant only if your system is
+The SHUTDOWN clause is relevant only if your system is

 using the shared server architecture of Oracle Database.
 It shuts down a

-dispatcher identified by dispatcher_name
+dispatcher identified by dispatcher_name.

 Note: